prappleizer/squaregrid/README.md

 ## TriGrid, QuantGrid, QuintGrid
 The primary adjustable parameter for these methods is `primary`, which determines where the large plot sits in relation to the smaller plots.
 For `TriGrid` and `QuantGrid`, the options for primary are:
-- `left'`: Main plot is left, stack of 2 (or 3) smaller plots to the right.
+- `'left'`: Main plot is left, stack of 2 (or 3) smaller plots to the right.
 - `'right'`: Main plot is right, stack of 2 (or 3) smaller plots to the left.
 - `'top'`: Main plot is top, 2 (or 3) plots across the bottom.
 - `'bottom'`: Main plot is bottom, 2 (or 3) plots across the top.